akoidan/pychat/README.md

 ## Bootstrap files:
  1. I use 2 git repos in 2 project directory.
 So you probably need to rename `excludeMAIN`file to `.gitignore`or create link to exclude. `ln -rsf .excludeMAIN .git/info/exclude`
  2. Rename [backend/chat/settings_example.py](backend/chat/settings_example.py) to `backend/chat/settings.py`. **Modify file according to the comments in it.**
  3. From backend dir (`cd backend`).
-Create virtualEnv `python3 -m venv --system-site-packages .venv` and activate it: `source .venv/bin/activate`
+Create virtualEnv `python3 -m venv --system-site-packages .venv`.
+For ubuntu you can omit `--system-site-packages `.
+Activate it: `source .venv/bin/activate`
  4. Install python packages with `pip install -r requirements.txt`.
  5. From **root** user create the database: `echo "create database pychat CHARACTER SET utf8 COLLATE utf8_general_ci; CREATE USER 'pychat'@'localhost' identified by 'pypass'; GRANT ALL PRIVILEGES ON pychat.* TO 'pychat'@'localhost';" | mysql -u root`.
 You will need mysql running for that (e.g. `systemctl start mysql` on archlinux) If you also need remote access do the same with `'192.168.1.0/255.255.255.0';`
  6. Fill database with tables: `bash ../download_content.sh create_django_tables`